The Science of Summit

 This framework is critical to ensuring Summit schools meet the needs of all students.
 We hope it can do the same for others across the nation.
 We encourage our peers to use this framework to articulate their own school models.

-Read the full white paper Aligned School Model Framework (Download PDF file in a new window) now to learn more about the science behind our approach and the framework we used to design our schools.
+Read the full white paper Aligned School Model Framework (PDF) now to learn more about the science behind our approach and the framework we used to design our schools.

 Clearing the Path to College